SMAPPNYU/smappboard/README.md

 #/samples

-get you samples of a dataset from the most recent file.
+lists the names of the datasets you can get samples for. click a dataset name to get a sample for it.

 #/sample/data_set_name